Your Custom Text Here

 Interfaces for intention

-When procedural fluency is no longer the primary constraint, the scarce part of expertise becomes the ability to articulate what should happen, under which constraints, and with what structural awareness.
-Skill gradually becomes less about technique and more about abstraction.
+AI decouples mastery from the machine.
+As the cost of turning intent into execution tends toward zero, the interface stops absorbing the difficulty.
+The bottleneck moves upstream.
+When procedural fluency is no longer the constraint, the scarce resource becomes structural awareness: the ability to articulate what should happen, under which constraints, and with what consequences.

-We’ve seen this pattern before.
-The invention of the spreadsheet in the 1980s collapsed the machinery of finance and planning into a surface where structure became legible and malleable.
-People who had never touched a mainframe could suddenly model businesses, run scenarios, and reason in ways that had previously been locked behind specialized tooling.
-Marketers built forecasts without analysts.
-Operators ran capacity plans without dedicated systems.
-Founders did their own finance.
-Product teams modeled growth loops.
+We have seen this shift before.
+In the 1980s, the spreadsheet collapsed the machinery of finance into a 2D grid.
+Suddenly, the structure of a business became legible and malleable.
+People who had never touched a mainframe could model levers, run scenarios, and debug logic.
+Marketers built forecasts.
+Operators ran capacity plans.
+The "Machinery Tax" vanished, and the value of pure reasoning skyrocketed.
 The result was cross-pollination.
-Reasoning developed in one corner of an organization could now travel to another.
-Domains didn’t disappear, but their borders thinned.
-And the creators of that interface captured a meaningful share of the value unlocked.
+Reasoning developed in one corner of an organization could travel to another because the primitive (the cell) was universal.

 The second derivative of conflict resolution